growdigital/forestgarden.wales/content/article/gallery.md

 {{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1605472927/forest-garden-gallery-checklist.png" alt="Screenshot of spreadsheet" caption="The forest garden gallery checklist spreadsheet" >}}

 There is another spreadsheet [bit.ly/fgg-check](https://bit.ly/fgg-check) of which plants and photos have been added to the gallery.
-These are the different types of photographs of each plant:
+Here’s a list of possible photos:

-1. Whole plant
+* Whole plant
+* Close-up
+* Leaf
+* Flower
+* Fruit/nut/seed
-2. Leafless ie in winter if deciduous
+* Leafless ie in winter if deciduous
-3. In situ, ie in the plant’s natural setting
+* In situ, ie in the plant’s natural setting
-4. Seedling plant
+* Seedling plant
-5. Bark
+* Bark
-6. Leaf
-7. Flower
-8. Fruit, seed &/or tuber

 ## How you can help